rancher/rancher.github.io/os/rancheros-tools/ros/config/index.md

 #### Input

-THe `-i` or `--input` option must be set in order for the command to work.
+The `-i` or `--input` option must be set in order for the command to work.
 This option determines where to find the file that you want to import.

 ```bash
 $ sudo ros config import -i local-rancher.yml